Kalycito-open-automation/openSAFETY_DEMO/readme.md

 implemented in two ways, as single channelled and as dual channelled system, using STMicroelectronics Nucleo boards: **NUCLEO-F401RE** or **NUCLEO-F103RB**.

-The single channelled implementation compromises just one application processor, the dual channelled implementation additionally uses a second redundant application processor, which shares the SPI serial device with the other processor.
+The single channelled implementation comprises just one application processor, the dual channelled implementation additionally uses a second redundant application processor, which shares the SPI serial device with the other processor.
 The two processors  receive the same data, exchange data among them